withastro/roadmap/proposals/0033-data-collections.md

 # Example

 Like content collections, data collections are created in the `src/content/` directory.
-These collections should include only JSON files:
+These collections should include only JSON or YAML files:

 ```
 src/content/